 Lifestyle and home remedies

 - Exercise regularly.
 Exercise helps relieve depression and stress, stimulates normal contractions of your intestines, and can help you feel better about yourself.
-If you've been inactive, start slowly and gradually increase the amount of time you exercise.
-If you have other medical problems, check with your doctor before starting an exercise program.
+Ask your doctor about an exercise program.

 - Acupuncture.
 Researchers have found that acupuncture may help improve symptoms for people with IBS.